Lucia1987/lucia1987.github.io/_posts/2016-01-20-Fab-Lab-WGTN-4january.markdown

 ### Team Illumination

 overview: In this studio paper students will utilise open design methodologies and digital fabrication tools to produce an open design project.
 They will explore the possibilities and articulate issues related to an open design philosophy whilst developing skills in making and digital fabrication.

+OVER THE FIRST WEEK OF THE PROJECT!
+See you in February for other developments!

 ## The knowledge through the experience in my opinion is the key to personal growth.